cmiles/PiSlicedDayPhotos/README.md

 Sunrise and Sunset are always photographed.
 In the settings file you can specify how many photographs you want taken between Sunrise and Sunset (during the day - 0 is valid), between Sunset and Sunrise (during the night - 0 is valid) and specify custom times either as clock times or as Sunrise/Sunset +/- minutes.

-The reason this program uses a file of Sunrise/Sunset times is to allow you to input any sunrise/sunset times that you want - a strong use case for this is generating topography compensated Sunrise/Sunset times for your location.
-For example today at my home we didn't see the sun come over the mountains to the east until 40+ minutes after the sun rise time calculated without the mountains in the way...
+This program uses a file of Sunrise/Sunset times to allow you to input any sunrise/sunset times that you want - a strong use case for this is generating topography compensated Sunrise/Sunset times for your location.
+For example today at my home we didn't see the sun come over the mountains to the east until 40+ minutes after the sun rise time calculated without the topography of the mountains...

 If you are interested in generated Topography compensated Sunrise/Sunset times for your location try:
   - [gvellut/tppss: Compute sunrise / sunset times taking into account local topography](https://github.com/gvellut/tppss) - this is a great free way to generate the times - it does take some setup, but like me you might find preparing the data for the program is an interesting learning project!
   - [Find Your Location and Compute Sunlight Conditions](https://www.suncurves.com/en/) - a paid service that will do this for you.
   - Various photography apps can calculate/show you this information but I'm not sure if any of them export yearly (or multi-year) data...

-## Backstory and Setup
+## Backstory

 For a number of years my wife and I used a previous project - [cmiles/PiDropLapse](https://github.com/cmiles/PiDropLapse/tree/main) - and a [Raspberry Pi 4 Model B](https://www.raspberrypi.com/products/raspberry-pi-4-model-b/) to take periodic photographs and sensor readings to monitor an area inside our house.
 Since moving to a more rural property I have wanted to do a similar project but outside and solar powered - Raspberry Pi shortages, never quite finding an in-stock dedicated Pi solar setup that I loved and other house projects delayed that idea...

 Recently we installed a 12V/200aH solar system near our parking area.
 The main purpose of this system is to power the rodent deterrent lights for our trucks - but it has more than enough power to also power a Pi for photo purposes!

-### Equipment:
+## Equipment:
- - [Raspberry Pi 3 Model A+](https://www.raspberrypi.com/products/raspberry-pi-3-model-a-plus/) with [5V 2.5A Switching Power Supply with 20AWG MicroUSB Cable](https://www.adafruit.com/product/1995) and [a case from Adafruit](https://www.adafruit.com/product/2359): This is about $40 USD plus shipping - I like the $25 USD price, full sized HDMI port and slim profile compared to a full 3/4/5.
+ - [Raspberry Pi 3 Model A+](https://www.raspberrypi.com/products/raspberry-pi-3-model-a-plus/), [5V 2.5A Switching Power Supply with 20AWG MicroUSB Cable](https://www.adafruit.com/product/1995), 32 GB MicroSD Card and [a case from Adafruit](https://www.adafruit.com/product/2359): This is about $60 USD plus shipping - I like the $25 USD price of the 3 A+ and the full sized HDMI port and slim profile compared to a full 3/4/5 is a bonus.
  - [Raspberry Pi Camera Module 3 - 12MP 120 Degree Wide Angle Lens](https://www.adafruit.com/product/5658): I love photography - you can see some of my work over on [Pointless Waymarks](https://pointlesswaymarks.com/) - so considered a number of choices for this project but in the end the cost/convenience/size/performance of going with a $35 official camera module won out.
- - Wood and Plexiglass Enclosure: Hopefully weatherproof (enough)!
-Built with spare/scrap wood, bug screen sitting in a closet, caulk from working on floor transitions and the paint for the deck.
+ - Wood Enclosure: Hopefully weatherproof (enough)!
+Built with spare/scrap wood, bug screen sitting in a closet and the paint for our deck.
 The main feature is that I recycled existing materials for this!
 As you can see in the photos the carpentry is very basic and no details are included.
 The challenge I found with making a simple enclosure was weatherproofing the camera exit from the enclosure:
-  - I tried using plexiglass for the entire front panel of the enclosure - but at least with the plexiglass I had the images were never sharp, I was using plexiglass left over from another (not camera oriented) projected.
-Different plexiglass may work better but I didn't want to dive into figuring out 'best optical quality plexiglass' (and didn't want glass for durability reasons) so moved on.
+  - I tried using plexiglass for the entire front panel of the enclosure - but at least with the plexiglass I had the images were never sharp.
+I was using plexiglass left over from another (not camera oriented) project and I didn't want to dive into figuring out 'best optical quality plexiglass' (and didn't want glass for durability reasons) so I moved on.
-  - To move to another strategy I mounted the camera on the front panel of the enclosure - here I made my next mistake and mounted the camera tightly to the front panel - this didn't work, if you mount the camera package tightly against something you can end up impacting focus and not being able to get good photographs...
-In the end both for focus and making sure the wide angle camera has a clear view I simple made a larger hole in the panel for the camera.
+  - To move to another strategy I mounted the camera on the front panel of the enclosure - at first with the mistake of mounting the camera tightly to the front panel - this didn't work, if you mount the camera package tightly against something you can end up impacting focus...
+In the end both for focus and making sure the wide angle camera has a clear view I simple made a larger hole in the panel for the camera but that made it more important to find something to cover the hole for weatherproofing.
-  - Next I tried a plexiglass dome off of Amazon - this was great for part of the photograph but distorted the edges.
-It's possible that the distortion would go away if I mounted the camera farther into the dome, but I wasn't interested in that complication..
+  - I tried a plexiglass dome off of Amazon to cover the exit hole for the camera - this was great for part of the photograph but distorted the edges.
+It's possible that the distortion would go away if I mounted the camera farther into the dome, but that added a complication to the design I wasn't interested in.
-  - And the solution that finally worked for me was using a camera lens UV filter and hot gluing it to the outside of the eclosure.
-I used an $8 [Tiffen 55mm UV Protector Filters](https://www.bhphotovideo.com/c/product/72714-REG/Tiffen_55UVP_55mm_UV_Protector.html) - it is easy to find smaller diameter filters but after some experiments with filters I already owned I liked this size because it was very easy to position it so that the edge of the filter didn't get into the photo.
+  - The solution that finally worked for me was using a UV lens filter and hot gluing it to the outside of the enclosure.
+I used an $8 [Tiffen 55mm UV Protector Filter](https://www.bhphotovideo.com/c/product/72714-REG/Tiffen_55UVP_55mm_UV_Protector.html) - it is easy to find smaller diameter filters but after some experiments I liked this size because it was very easy to position it so that the edge of the filter didn't end up in the photo.
+ - With the mostly recycled enclosure the cost of the system is around $105 potentially a bit more with tax and shipping.
  - Solar: As mentioned above powering the system with solar was a goal - but it turns out that the solar system powering my setup wasn't designed primarily to run the Pi - for the sake of documenting the project the main components of the system are listed below.
 This system is massive overkill if you just want to run a few Pis, like most real world systems I had many constraints and goals that are not in line with 'build the world's best small solar system' and this is not a recommendation regarding anything below, I don't have enough experience to do that, but just to document what I am actually doing my equipment list is below (wiring and fuses omitted - btw if you are building a system of this size or larger for the first time be sure to look up wiring and fuses/breaker cost - it was much more than I guessed...).
 	- 3x [Newpowa 100W 12V Mono Compact Solar Panels](https://www.newpowa.com/new-100w-compact-12v-mono-solar-panel/)
 	- 2x [Ampere Time 12V 100Ah Lithium Batteries](https://www.amperetime.com/collections/ampere-time-12v-lithium-lifepo4-battery-series/products/ampere-time-12v-100ah-lithium-lifepo4-battery) - purchased used.